ThatCoolCoder/foss-rcas/README.md

 - UI
     - UI Apps system
         - basic input debug can only be grabbed by the top
-        - make button do delete app
+        - make button to delete app
+        - it doesn't save the adjusted layout and size after performing a move
+        - it doesn't save the settings after changing the apps (solution: add a general save on exit)
         - apps to make
             - decent input debug (with little tx picture)
             - mixing debug